 version of Haupia Cake is based on the 1995 Oahu County 4-H Foodshow cookbook recipe."

-Haupia is a Hawaiian coconut pudding that
+Cake is a Hawaiian coconut pudding that is made with

 Click here for

 Secrets Of A Successful Cake.
 Also check out more great

 Prep time: 30 min

 2/3 cup frozen

 Haupia Filling (see recipe below)

 * Use only thawed frozen coconut milk - not canned

 coconut milk, cream of coconut, or coconut juice.
 Coconut milk can be found in